-Apparently, the dad bod is the new pin up body shape.
+Apparently, the dad bod is real, and has become the new pin up body shape.
 A dad bod can easily be summed up as a man who sometimes works out, and sometimes doesn’t.
 A dad bod owner doesn’t spend every evening at the gym, and he isn’t worried about enjoying the odd slice of pizza and a beer.

 And now, here comes the breaking news: the dad bod’s existence has been backed up by science.